superk668/ClusterFusionPlus-MLP/README.md

-# OmniClusterFusion - MLP Part
+# ClusterFusion++ MLP Part

 This project is the MLP part of [ClusterFusionPlus](https://github.com/superk668/ClusterFusionPlus).
 Refer to the upstream repo for the full system.
-OmniClusterFusion implements a CUDA-accelerated decoder layer for EleutherAI Pythia-2.8B model, and this repo focuses on the **MLP Down Projection** computation.
+ClusterFusion++ implements a CUDA-accelerated decoder layer for EleutherAI Pythia-2.8B and -6.9B model, and this repo focuses on the **MLP Down Projection** computation.

 ## Environment